aettic/cloud-waves/README.md

 save system.

 The game uses a basic language parser to interpret the player's input.
 The player can type commands such as "move north" to traverse the various zones.
+Zones can contain items, which the user may interact with.

 ### List of Possible Actions
 - move (m) - move in a specified direction to an adjacent zone
-- look (l) / examine - examine the current zone
+- look (l) - examine the current zone
-- take (t) / pickup - take an item that is in the current zone
+- take (t) - take an item that is in the current zone
 - inventory (i) - view the player's inventory, which provides options for interacting with items
 - stats - view the player's stats
+- help (?) - view a list of possible commands
 - save - save the game
 - load - load a saved game
 - quit (q) - quit the game

-- help (?) - view a list of possible commands
+With these basic mechanics, many game worlds can be created, as long as they fit into the basic components of the game as described above.
+However, users can add or change functionality as well.
+The plan is to include "laws of nature" for the game world which will define how the world works, and should be relatively common across all game worlds.

+### Mechanics Systems (Laws of Nature)
+- [ ] Time (Day / Night)
+- [ ] Temperature
+- [ ] Light
+- [ ] Weather
+- [ ] Fire and Water
+- [ ] Magical effects

 ## License